ActivisionGameScience/ActivisionGameScience.github.io/_drafts/2016-05-26-Pheidippides.md

 calling it a product is arguably a mischaracterization.
 Even though there is some actual source code, Pheidippides is really more of a *specification* for managing configuration.
-The source code that does exist is primarily glue code that implements different components of the Pheidippides specification.
+The source code that does exist is primarily glue code that facilitates wiring together different components of the Pheidippides specification.

 At its core, the specification requires that micro service configuration